hungle2002/Interview_project/Problem_6/README.md

 #### 1. Update the score and scoreboard in the cached database (Redis)
 ##### Updating User Score:
 - When a user completes an action triggering a score update:
-  - Update the user's score and last_updated in the user_scores Table.
+  - Update the user's score in the user_scores Table.
 ##### Updating top 10 scores in Redis:
 - After updating the User Scores table:
   - Check if the user's new score qualifies for the top 10 by combining the new score with the current lowest score in the Redis.